Malaysia national under-16 football team: AFF U-16 Youth Championship

-The team best performance in the AFF U-16 Youth Championship is by winning the 2013 edition in Myanmar.
+The team's best performance in the AFF U-16 Youth Championship was winning the 2013 edition in Myanmar.

-Players was called up for international duty with the international selection as the team will represent the nation in the 2016 AFF U-16 Youth Championship in July 2016.
-The team did not managed to pass the group stage.
+Players were called up for the 2016 AFF U-16 Youth Championship in July 2016.
+The team did not manage to pass the group stage.

 AFC U-16 Championship qualifying

 Malaysia achieved their best ever quarter-final appearance in 2014 edition before being eliminated by Australia after a narrow 1–2 defeat.

-The team continued to show their improvement at youth level by advancing to the 2016 competition with three wins from four during their qualifying campaign under the guidance of coach P.Somasundram.
+The team continued to show their improvement at youth level by advancing to the 2016 competition with three wins from four during their qualifying campaign under the guidance of coach P. Somasundram.
 The team targeting for reaching the semi-finals and qualify for the World Cup.